Coderkabs/Elmis-Pipeline/README.md

   OIDS=FALSE
 );
 ```
+## Utils
+ - Implements Static  DTOs which  are  inherited on  some business Logic...

 ## Troubleshooting
 ### Common Issues
 - **Kafka Connection Issues**: Ensure Kafka brokers and authentication settings are correct.